pransandip/Machine-Learning/README.md

 # My-Exprience-Of-Learning-ML
-How i learn ML algorithms based on my experience i created this repository
+How I learn ML algorithms based on my experience I created this repository